 When driving on one of New Mexico’s many highways, it’s likely you’ll encounter a commercial truck during your travels.
 While these trucks (also commonly referred to as 18-wheelers, semi-trucks, or big-rigs) are integral for shipping supplies and other goods, they can be dangerous when not operated correctly.
 Through their enormous size and speed, commercial tractor-trailer trucks have the immediate potential of causing great and severe injuries, including death.

-Our team at Martinez, Hart, Thompson & Sanchez, P.C. is ready to help you prosecute the negligence of a truck driver or the truck driver’s employer.
+Our team at Martinez, Hart, Sanchez & Romero, P.C. is ready to help you prosecute the negligence of a truck driver or the truck driver’s employer.
 We believe that truckers must take their duties seriously, to preserve their own safety as well as the safety of people driving alongside them.

 Accidents caused by semi-truck drivers are different from cases caused by drivers operating personal automobiles.
 First and foremost, because of the great harm that can result from the enormous size and speed of the semi-truck, the semi-truck driver must equal owes a great duty of care to all other drivers and passengers who may be hurt by the semi-truck.
 There exist professional standards and federal regulations that govern semi-truck drivers to ensure they drive safely.